Updated April 17, 2018

 ATA has also campaigned successfully for expanding numerous suburban trails, including the North Branch Trail, the Skokie Valley Trail and the Cal-Sag Trail.

-You’ll see around a thousand Active Transportation Alliance volunteers working hard on May 28 at their biggest annual fundraiser, Bike the Drive, where an expected 20,000 bicyclists get to have Lake Shore Drive all to themselves.
+You’ll see around a thousand Active Transportation Alliance volunteers working hard on May 27 at their biggest annual fundraiser, Bike the Drive, when bicyclists get to have Lake Shore Drive all to themselves.

-This lakefront gem, one of the country’s few free zoos, gets the top four-star rating from Charity Navigator, a website scoring nonprofits for fiscal responsibility and best practices to minimize the chance of unethical activities.
+This lakefront gem, one of the country’s few free zoos, gets a high three-star rating from Charity Navigator, a website scoring nonprofits for fiscal responsibility and best practices to minimize the chance of unethical activities.

 Lincoln Park Zoo is a leader in wildlife conservation, both in far-off places and right here at home.
 The zoo’s scientists study great apes in the Congo and lions and zebras in the Serengeti.
 They also monitor wildlife in Chicago via the zoo’s Urban Wildlife Institute.
 Through research and advocacy, the Urban Wildlife Institute works to minimize the impact of human development on wildlife, using conflict management models that can be replicated in cities across the globe.

 You already know what a treasure the lakefront is.
 Known by some as the Third Coast, Lake Michigan is our area’s greatest natural resource.
-Although the Alliance is dedicated to protecting and restoring all five of the Great Lakes, it’s headquartered in Chicago and for six years in a row it has been awarded the top four-star rating by Charity Navigator.
+Although the Alliance is dedicated to protecting and restoring all five of the Great Lakes, it’s headquartered in Chicago and has been awarded the top four-star rating by Charity Navigator.

 Since 1991, their Adopt-A-Beach program has collected tons of garbage, as well as data, from waterfronts in all eight Great Lake states.
-Last year alone, nearly 15,000 volunteers collected more than 37,000 pounds of trash.
+In 2016 alone, nearly 15,000 volunteers collected more than 37,000 pounds of trash.

 Besides cleaning up the water, the Alliance defends the Great Lakes by pursuing protective policies — making sure the right environmental laws and regulations are in place.
 In 2014, their hard work helped Illinois become the first state to ban the manufacture and sale of personal care products containing synthetic plastic microbeads.
 Used as exfoliants in many facial cleansers and soaps, the non-biodegradable plastic particles slip through sewage system filters and pile up in waterways, where they can harm wildlife.
 Not very pretty, is it?